manoj2601/DSA-Assignments/3-Hashing/README.md

 You may assume that the CGPA is not calculated but is entered directly by the user when instantiating an object of this class.

 ### 4.1 Hash functions
 The performance of a hash table crucially depends on the choice of the hash function(s).
 Ideally, we would like to have hash functions that provide a uniform distribution of hash values to avoid unnecessary collisions but in practice we will be using hash functions that are fast to compute but possibly not perfectly uniform.
-(Note that hash tables don’t need many security properties provided by the slower cryptographic hash functions like md5/sha256 etc.) We will be using djb2 and sdbm hashing algorithms[References](#References "Goto References") on the concatenation of the student’s first name and last name for hash functions h1 and h2 respectively.
+(Note that hash tables don’t need many security properties provided by the slower cryptographic hash functions like md5/sha256 etc.) We will be using djb2 and sdbm hashing algorithms[1](#References "Goto References") on the concatenation of the student’s first name and last name for hash functions h1 and h2 respectively.
 ```
 import java.lang.Math;
 public static long djb2(String str, int hashtableSize) {